oracle-livelabs/em-omc/mysql/oci-oraca-mysql/c-lab-two-deploy-app/deploy-app.md

       http://<Public IP of the wstore-frontend service>/winestore/
       </copy>
       ```
-If you see the WineCellar content as illustrated in the screenshot below, deployment was successfull.
+If you see the WineCellar content as illustrated in the screenshot below, deployment was successful.

       ![Wine cellar demo app](images/2-4-3-buildapp.png " ")